johnnymangahas/shoryuSonicBoomKen/README.md

 Defensive Modifier (percent modifier on hit range), Movement Speed (how many spaces a player can move per turn)

+Nice To Have:
+1) A way to simulate a team's thought process to fight or flight (move) depending on current health points, hit ability, etc.
+2) Service the distance of each team from each other.
+Currently re-checking the distance each turn.
+3) Boost modifiers for attacks and defense.

-Once the teams/players are set, a command prompt will be entered:
+Once the teams/players are set, a random binary selection will determine the course of action for each player:
-1 for attack, 2 for movement, {blank} enter for random
+1 for attack, 0 for movement

-The next team/player will only have 1 option to move or attack, and the next team will have an option.

-The game will end when a team/player has no healh points left.
+This will continue until there is one team left, the eventual winner.